Lesterpig/sockpress/README.md

 *[List of available options for sessions](https://github.com/expressjs/session#options)*

+If you dont want sockpress to create a session store, just pass `options.disableSession = true` parameter.

 ### Use it with HTTPS

 **New !** You can use sockpress as a HTTPS server.
 Just pass a `https` option to sockpress, containing https details.